StephMode/bootcamp-session-notes/javascript/javascript-cheatsheet.md

 # General

-This .md is to collect snippets of info, concepts, code I'll collect info I learned after I made mistakes

 ## General approach to problem solving with JS

 If there is already a function or method you don't know yet: